balakirevs/behat-e2e-tests/README.md

 SCREENSHOTS
 ============

-Screenshots on the failing tests can be found in screenshot directory.
+Screenshots on the for local failing tests can be found in screenshot directory, for the CI screenshots are uploaded to [Upload Pie](http://uploadpie.com/)

 Integrating with CI
 =============